autadegayatri/autadegayatri/README.md

 - 👋 Hi, I’m @autadegayatri
-- 👀 I’m Interested in learning new Technologies.
+- 👀 I love building projects that merge creativity with technology.
+Always exploring new tools, frameworks, and real-world applications of AI and full-stack development.
 - 🌱 I’m Pursuing B-tech in Information Technology.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...